victorkaden/Bitcoin-Study-Case/README.md

 ## Overview

 This repository contains an in-depth study and analysis of Bitcoin, showcasing its unique value proposition as a decentralized digital currency.
 The project explores Bitcoin's creation, blockchain technology, monetary policy, and comparison with traditional fiat currencies.
 Additionally, it highlights real-world use cases, institutional adoption, and Bitcoin's potential as a financial asset.
+Here is link for the [full presentation.](https://github.com/victorkaden/Bitcoin-Study-Case/blob/main/Bitcoin%20Study%20Case.pdf)

 ---